mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 Webtrekk internally, collects and caches the data that you specify for tracking, and later, it sends those data to Webtrekk analytic servers in periodic times.

 # Installation
-For versions of 5.0.7+ we are use mavenCenter() because Jcenter is shutting down
+For versions of 5.0.7+ we are use mavenCentral() because Jcenter is shutting down

 Gradle
 ```groovy